Scalable Wake-up of Multi-Channel Single-Hop Radio Networks: A Lower Bound

 \section{A Lower Bound}

-We discuss a lower bound on time performance of any deterministic algorithm for the $(n,k,b)$-wake-up problem.
+We present a lower bound on time performance of any deterministic algorithm for the $(n,k,b)$-wake-up problem.

-Clementi et al.~\cite{ClementiMS03} gave the lower bound $\Omega(k\log\frac{n}{k})$ on the time of wake-up in a single-channel single-hop radio network with $n$ nodes in which some $k$ nodes are activated spontaneously.
 A family~$\cF$ of subsets of~$[n]$ is said to be \emph{$(n,k)$-selective} when for any subset $A\subseteq [n]$ of $k$ elements there exists a set $b\in\cF$ such that $A\cap B$ is a singleton set.
-More precisely, Clementi et al.~\cite{ClementiMS03} showed that any $(n,k)$-selective family needs to have at least $\frac{k}{24}\lg\frac{n}{k}$ elements, if only $2\le k\le\frac{n}{64}$.
 There is a straightforward correspondence between $(n,k)$-selective families and deterministic oblivious wake-up protocols on a multiple-access channel with $n$ stations when up to $k$ stations are activated spontaneously.

+Clementi et al.~\cite{ClementiMS03} showed that $\Omega(k\log\frac{n}{k})$ is a lower bound on time needed to wake-up a single-channel single-hop radio network with $n$ nodes, when some $k$ nodes are activated spontaneously.
+More precisely, Clementi et al.~\cite{ClementiMS03} showed that any $(n,k)$-selective family needs to have at least $\frac{k}{24}\lg\frac{n}{k}$ elements, for $k$ such that $2 < k\le\frac{n}{64}$.

-Wake-up protocols for our model of multi-channel networks can also be interpreted as $(n,k)$-selective families, with the difference that we can apply $b$ sets from the family as concurrent transmissions on different channels.
-This directly implies the lower bound $\frac{1}{b}\cdot \frac{k}{24}\lg\frac{n}{k}$ on time of a wake-up protocol for $b$-channel network of $n$ nodes, when $k\le \frac{n}{64}$, by the lower bound on the size of selective families given in~\cite{ClementiMS03}.
+Wake-up protocols for our model of multi-channel networks can also be interpreted as $(n,k)$-selective families.
+An additional aspect is that we can apply $b$ sets from the family simultaneously as concurrent transmissions on different channels.
+This directly implies that $\frac{1}{b}\cdot \frac{k}{24}\lg\frac{n}{k}$ time is required of a wake-up protocol for a $b$-channel network of $n$ nodes, for $k$ such that $2< k\le \frac{n}{64}$, by a lower bound on the size of selective families given in~\cite{ClementiMS03}.

-In the remaining part of this section, we provide a complete proof the lower bound for multi-channel networks, which makes the paper self-contained.
-We show a reformulated version, with respect to the involved constants, with a goal to maximize them.
-The arguments follow the main ideas of the proof given by Clementi et al.~\cite{ClementiMS03}; in particular, we also refer to properties of intersection-free families proved by Frankl and~F{\"u}redi~\cite{FranklF85}.
+In the remaining part of this section, we demonstrate a lower bound on time of wake-up for multi-channel networks.
+The arguments we expound follow the main ideas of the proof of a lower bound given by Clementi et al.~\cite{ClementiMS03} for one channel; in particular, we also refer to properties of intersection-free families proved by Frankl and~F{\"u}redi~\cite{FranklF85}.
+There are two goals for including this Section, rather than simply accepting $\frac{1}{b}\cdot \frac{k}{24}\lg\frac{n}{k}$ as a lower bound.
+First, proving Theorem~\ref{thm:lower-bound} makes the paper self-contained.
+Second, we state the lower bound in Theorem~\ref{thm:lower-bound} in a form that, first, improves the key involved constants, by obtaining $\frac{1}{b}\cdot \frac{k}{4}\lg\frac{n}{k}+ \cO(\frac{k}{b})$ instead of $\frac{1}{b}\cdot \frac{k}{24}\lg\frac{n}{k}$, and, second, relaxes the restriction $k\le \frac{n}{64}$ to a general case $k\le n$.